Application for Admission Guide

 - Bachelor of Science in Engineering: includes chemical, civil, computer, electrical, engineering physics, environmental, geological and mechanical

 - Bachelor of Science in Kinesiology: inludes exercise and sport studies and physical education studies.
 This is also the program to choose if you are interested in the combined kinesiology/education program.

-Major: intended subject of study (arts and science applicants only)
+Major: intended subject of study (Arts and Science and Agriculture and Bioresources applicants only)

 Professional Programs: include dentistry, education, law, medicine, nursing, nutrition, pharmacy and veterinary medicine at the U of S.